 The museum is open seven days a week, from 9:30 am to 5 pm.
-Your upcoming museum experience might be a little different than what you’re used to, but we have developed some fun new ways for you to explore Maine’s incredible maritime culture.
+Our 20-acre, waterfront campus offers both indoor and outdoor exhibits and activities, and provides ample space to explore Maine’s maritime heritage!
 Here’s what you can expect.

-Plus, during the summer months guests can enjoy a variety of traditional skills demonstrations outdoors in the shipyard, including blacksmithing, wood carving, building a wooden boat, milling lumber, making treenails, steam bending, and more!
+All of our indoor and outdoor exhibit spaces are currently open.
+The Nathan R. Lipfert Research Library is temporarily closed.
+During the summer months guests can enjoy a variety of traditional skills demonstrations outdoors in the shipyard, including blacksmithing, wood carving, boatbuilding milling lumber, making treenails, steam bending, and more!